-The controller supports tag command queuing with an adjustable maximum tag count from 1 to 128.
-The default setting is "Enabled" with a maximum tag count of 32.
+Infortrend's subsystems support tag command queuing with an adjustable maximum tag count from 1 to 128.
+The default setting is "Enabled" with a maximum tag count of 32 (SCSI or Fibre drives) or 16 (default for SATA drives).
 Choose "Maximum Tag Count", then press [ENTER].
 A list of available tag count numbers displays.
 Move the cursor bar to a number, then press [ENTER].
 Choose Yes in the dialog box that follows to confirm the setting.